-Welcome, 2016!
-As the New Year rolls around, it’s always a sure bet that there will be changes to current tax law and 2016 is no different.
-From health savings accounts to retirement contributions and standard deductions, here’s a checklist of tax changes to help you plan the year ahead.Continue reading
+Every year, it’s a sure bet that there will be changes to current tax law, and this year is no different.
+From standard deductions to health savings accounts and tax rate schedules, here’s a checklist of tax changes to help you plan the year ahead.Continue reading